jerickjoe111/launch-school/RB130/03_tools/glossary.md

 ## Overview

-- [RubyGems](https://rubygems.org/) provides a library of code packages called gems.
+- [RubyGems](https://rubyGems.org/) provides a library of code packages called Gems.
 These can be downloaded and either run from the command line or within Ruby programs, with the `require` keyword.
 Use the `gem` command from the command line interface to manage, install, and otherwise manipulate these code packages.
-  - RubyGems also provides us with a standardized template, format, and structure for releasing our own gems.
+  - RubyGems also provides us with a standardized template, format, and structure for releasing our own Gems.
 In face, all Ruby projects are packaged using the RubyGems format.

 - [Ruby Version Managers](#ruby-version-managers) are pieces of software that help us deal with the fact that we may have multiple versions of Ruby installed on our local system.
 We want to make sure that our project Ruby (often standardized when multiple developers are working on the same project) is the right version, as well as matching the Ruby that we may be running in our environnement.
 Ruby Version managers such as RVM and Rbenv can help us deal with the complications that can arise from this.

 - **Bundler** is a gem that manages dependencies in a Ruby project.
-In the project's main folder the developer includes a `Gemfile` that contains all the information regarding the Ruby version, the gems the project relies on, and what version of those gems the project will need to work properly.
-Then, when distributing the program to other systems, Bundler will know what gems and version to install, as well as making sure to utilize the correct version of Ruby and the gems.
+In the project's main folder the developer includes a `Gemfile` that contains all the information regarding the Ruby version, the Gems the project relies on, and what version of those Gems the project will need to work properly.
+Then, when distributing the program to other systems, Bundler will know what Gems and version to install, as well as making sure to utilize the correct version of Ruby and the Gems.

 - **Rake** is a gem that allows us to automate tasks, mostly about the having to do with the building, testing, packaging, and installation of a program.
 We define these tasks in a `Rakefile` which uses a simple DSL (Domain Specific Language) to define _tasks_, small Ruby programs, that can be executed from the command line with `rake`.

-- `.gemspec` is a file included in all Gem projects.
-It provides information such as name, summary, authors, contact info, etc about a released Gem.
-If we want to release a program or library as Gem we must include a `.gemspec` file.
+- `.Gemspec` is a file included in all Gem projects.
+It provides information such as name, authors, contact info, etc about a released Gem.
+If we want to release a program or library as Gem we must include a `.Gemspec` file.

 ## Installing Ruby